cellpointmobile/vk/README.md

 Getting started
 ===============
 vk is made to install tools for a single user, not system-wide.
-It has, for now, been hardcoded to use the directory `$HOME/.local/bin`.
+It defaults to use the directory `$HOME/.local/bin` for tools, but this is configurable.
 Before you start, you have to ensure this directory is present and that you modify your PATH to include it.
 When this has happened, go download the latest release of vk, rename the binary to just vk, move it into the directory and give it execute permission with `chmod +x vk`.
 Because vk is created just like the tools it supports, it can keep itself updated (and even uninstall itself!).

 Quick install:
 ```